Skip to main content

 kubectl get pods -n px-backup

-This scenarios covers upgrading Portworx backup with customised password when any of the pods in Portworx Backup namespace are not in healthy state.
+This scenario covers upgrading Portworx Backup with a custom password when any of the pods in the Portworx Backup namespace are not in a healthy state.

 # Check pod status in PX-Backup namespace